Updated Feb. 2023

 We recommend using a 1 or 2 gallon fabric pot for repotting.
 We sell this size fabric pot or you can purchase a fabric pot from another source.
 Although we have experienced fabric pots to be the best, if you do not have one, you can also use an inexpensive black plastic pot with drainage holes in the bottom, just above the bottom sides of pot.
 In each case, set the plant and its pot within an even larger, heavier decorative pot, providing a few inches between the inner pot with the tree and the heavier pot.

-Soil Mix: We now sell our own Scotia Citrus Soil Blend to re-pot our trees.
-This blend includes 40% coir (re-hydrated coconut husks), 25% aged / composted, bark mulch, 10% perlite, 20% black earth or potting soil, 5% sand and mycorrhiza.
+Soil Mix: We sell our own Citrus Soil Blend to re-pot trees from our farm.
+This blend includes 25% coir (re-hydrated coconut husks), 50% aged bark mulch (5+ years old and turning black as it decomposes), 10% perlite, 10% black earth or potting soil, 5% sand and mycorrhiza.
 Do not use premixes with 'wetting agents' as these can harm the roots.
 The goal of the soil blend is to have a mix which allows water to pass easily through the roots and not become soggy.
-If soil appears compact, and leaves drop, consider re-potting.
+If soil appears compact, and leaves drop, make sure your watering thoroughly enough and allowing proper time for mix to dry out before re-watering.

 Fill new pot with a new soil mix, and water it.
 Make an imprint into this soil with the pot you are taking your tree from, as you will need this exact size hole to place tree in.
 Cut sides of old citrus tree pot to gently remove the tree and soil.
 Check for any type of root rot; trim off any slimy feeling roots, as these have rotted from soil that was kept too wet.
 Set tree root-ball into center of pot and gently firm more soil mix around perimeter.

 Again, make sure to place soil only as far up the trunk of the tree as the previous soil layer - leaving at least 1/4 inch of the root-ball exposed to air.
 After tree settles for 2 weeks, then sprinkle pellet fertilizer 1 tsp, around perimeter of pot - away from root zone and water.
-Place this new pot within a yet larger fashionable pot of plastic, clay, etc. This is helpful because it allows a few inches of air insulation for your tree - keeping it cooler in summer (less evaporation) and warmer in cooler months.
+Place this new pot within a yet larger fashionable pot of plastic, clay, etc, leaving a few inches of air space between the outside surface of the fabric pot and the solid pot.
+This is helpful because it allows a few inches of air insulation for your tree - keeping it cooler in summer (less evaporation) and warmer in cooler months.

 Pest Management: It is VITAL to use the same proactive schedule we do in our citrus greenhouse to keep harmful bugs off citrus trees.